Brand Strategy & Positioning

 How would you balance aesthetics with functionality in wayfinding design?

-This is where the wayfinding designer does a tightrope walk.
+This is where the wayfinding designer walks a tightrope.
 You want your system to be beautiful, but not at the cost of clarity.
-It's like creating a work of art that also is incredibly useful.
-The trick is to let function lead, then wrap it in an aesthetic that complements the environment without overwhelming the information.
+It’s like creating a work of art that is also incredibly useful.
+The trick is to let the function lead, then wrap it in an aesthetic that complements the environment without overwhelming the information.

 What are the salient factors in an inclusive wayfinding design?

-Inclusive wayfinding ensures everybody can find their way to space, whatever their abilities are.
-That means considering things like tactile elements for visually impaired users, clear visual contrasts for partial sight, and simple language for cognitively diverse users to understand.
-It's about creating a navigable world for everyone, not just the “average” user.
+Inclusive wayfinding ensures everyone can find their way to the space, regardless of their abilities.
+That means considering tactile elements for visually impaired users, clear visual contrast for partially sighted users, and simple language for users with cognitive diversity.
+It’s about creating a navigable world for everyone, not just the average user.

 How do cultural differences impact wayfinding design?